mmerali96/mmerali-hydra-graduation-kata/NOTES.md

 # Pomodoro 2 610pm - 635pm

 - ✅ Move backlog from readme.md to backlog.md
-- 🚧 Gather examples from backlog
+- ✅ Gather examples from backlog
-- ⚠ refactor backlog based on examples
+- ✅ refactor backlog based on examples

+# Pomodoro 3 640PM - 705PM

+- ✅ Represent gameboard in MineField class as a 2d array
+- ⚠ Create a function to print current contents of gameboard

 ## Legend